 Visit the highlights of Namibia in 19 days: The Kalahari, Fish River Canyon, Luderitz, Sossusvlei, with its great sand sea, the seaside town of Swakopmund on the Skeleton Coast; Damaraland, with its fascinating rock formations, Bushman rock art and desert-adapted wildlife; Kaokoland, the last frontier of true wilderness and the realm of the nomadic Himba people; and Etosha National Park - one of Africa's great game parks.

 Stay in standard or luxury accommodations or get the best of both worlds by combing standard and luxury throughout.
-It's also possible to book as a camping combo tour.
-Contact us for camping options and a tailored quotation.
+Whats more, it's also possible to book this route as a camping safari.
+Contact us for camping safari options and a tailored quotation.

 Day 1: Windhoek ( 1 night )